-Residential Amenity Space Provision (M10)
+Residential Amenity Space Provision (M9)

+- Strategic Objectives: W1, W3, W4, G2, G3 - All residential dwellings are required to provide high quality amenity space for the primary purpose of enhancing the health and wellbeing of the Borough's residents.
+The design, scale, functionality and performance of amenity space is of great importance; and applicants will be expected to demonstrate how the factors set out below, especially criteria 2 and 3, have been considered and incorporated.
+(Particular attention is necessary to the retention of existing garden sizes in Policy M10, where applicable). - 5.84 The sizes, form and layout of all private amenity space should aim for broad consistency across sites, unless clear justification is provided, and should not be reduced based on tenure. - 5.85 Requirements in Policy M9 focus on designing for and achieving high quality provision as explained in the following paragraphs.
+Any size figures below are indicative guidelines of quantity and not quality.
+They should not form a maximum assumed baseline level, rather a good design approach should be taken from the outset.
+Example figures are based on typical recent delivery and provide a potential expectation for what is likely to be feasible or exceeded on most sites.

+Houses

-- Strategic Objectives: W1, W3, W4, G2, G3 - NPPF paragraphs: 130 - 5.87 All residential dwellings are required to provide high quality amenity space for the primary purpose of enhancing the health and wellbeing of the Borough's residents.
-The design, scale, functionality and performance of amenity space is of great importance; and applicants will be expected to demonstrate how the factors set out in below, especially criteria 2 and 3, have been considered and incorporated. - 5.88 For houses, the private amenity space is expected to be delivered through (at least) a single rear garden with direct access from the street and also through the house.
-However, where unavoidable site constraints dictate that a rear garden alone would not provide sufficient quality and/ or quantity, top-up private amenity space will be permitted in the form of a balcony or terrace.
-Balconies/ terraces can provide additional space but the majority of the private amenity space should be in the form of a garden.
-It is important there is sufficient usable open amenity space, including once allowance is made for the reasonable provision of accessible sheds/ storage needed by residents.
+- 5.86 For houses, the private amenity space is expected to be delivered through (at least) an ample single rear garden with direct access from the street and also through the house. - 5.87 When considering provision, the quantity and layout should reflect the character of the site and the area in which it is located as well as the size of the house and the number of expected occupants.
+In most parts of the Borough, it is expected that rear gardens should be generous in their provision and specifically designed to enable good provision of space for healthy and active life, and the practical and leisure needs of children and older people. - 5.88 If unavoidable site constraints dictate that a rear garden alone would not provide sufficient quality and/ or quantity, top-up private amenity space will be permitted in the form of an additional balcony or terrace (balconies may also feature in other circumstances).
+Balconies/ terraces can provide additional space but if included in houses to demonstrate the compliance with Policy M9 criteria below, the majority of the private amenity space should be in the form of a garden. - It is important there is sufficient usable open amenity space, including once allowance is made for the reasonable provision of accessible sheds/ storage needed by residents.
 This must allow for provision of soft landscaping, trees, habitats and breaks between houses.
-The design considerations set out in criterion 2 below are essential, in addition to the form and scale of provision. - 5.89 When considering provision, the quantity and layout should reflect the character of the site and the area in which it is located as well as the size of the house and the number of expected occupants.
-In most parts of the Borough, it is expected that rear gardens should be generous in their provision and specifically designed to enable good provision of space for healthy and active life, and the practical and leisure needs of children and older people. - 5.90 On average across a whole development scheme, an indicative guideline of at least 60sqm per house should be achievable.
+The design considerations set out in criterion 2 below are essential, in addition to the form and scale of provision.

+- 5.90 On average across a whole development scheme, an indicative guideline of at least 60sqm per house private amenity space should be achievable.
 This must be allied with demonstration of good quality against the design criteria.
-Gardens of this size and greater have recently been delivered at sites such as Castle Hill and St Clements Way.
-Outside the urban area, much larger gardens should be delivered.
-Where sites are shown to be unusually physically constrained which impacts on what can be provided as a rear garden (e.g.

-a small site within a retail centre), sufficient additional means of provision should be secured.
+Gardens of this size and greater have recently been delivered at sites, such as Castle Hill and St Clements Way.
+Outside the urban area, much larger gardens should be delivered. - 5.91 Where sites are shown to be unusually physically constrained which impacts on what can be provided as a rear garden (e.g. a small site within a retail centre), sufficient additional means of provision should be secured.
 This may be achieved through private communal open space within or near to the development and/ or through alternative types of private amenity (e.g. balconies or terraces).

+Apartments/ Flats